Agoric/documentation/main/javascript-modifications/agoric-overview.md

   see [the details from the `ses` package](https://github.com/Agoric/SES-shim/blob/master/packages/ses/README.md#harden).

-  `harden()` should be called on all objects that will be transferred across a trust boundary The general rule is if you make a new object and give it to someone else (and don't immediately forget it yourself), you should give them `harden(obj)` instead of the raw object.
+  `harden()` should be called on all objects that will be transferred across a trust boundary.
+The general rule is if you make a new object and give it to someone else (and don't immediately forget it yourself), you should give them `harden(obj)` instead of the raw object.
 Hardening a class instance also hardens the class.